ryanrolds/presentations/notes.md

   * We can run the same command with a -d.
   * All the same stuff as our last slide happen, but it's in the background.
   * We can use docker-compose ps to look at the status of our defined containers
+* Updating the containers
+  * Incase someone on our team added a service we git pull
+  * Then we pull the latest images
+  * And lastely we run docker up with --build to build the in-repo containers
 * Developer environments
   * And that's pretty much it, but there are some quick things to keep in mind
-  * You can have a private Docker image repo, just like you have a private repo, you're org can have a private image repo
+  * Your org can have a private image repo
-  * If you make a git repo with just the docker-compose.yml and a README that points to images build by your build server and uploaded to your private image repo
-  * You can stop containers you want to work and start them from the services git repo
+  * Your org's build server can create and upload new images
+  * Check your docker-compose.yml in to an env repo
-  * It's common mount the repo in the container and hot reload on local file changes for quick interations
+  * It's possible to have the container main your local filesystem, allow hot reload
 * What next?
   * Install it, seriously, if you're not already using you're just wasting time
   * Check out the Docker docs for more details, they are super well written